dscroft/liascript_sqli/sql_injection/sql.md

 - I.e. Excel.

-No experience writing SQL code is expected or required for this module.
+No experience writing SQL code is expected or required for this activity.

 ## Relational databases